yogesh2005-ops/QueryLens/README.md

 Found a bug?
 Have a better idea?
 Got a query that breaks the tool?

-Feel free to open an issue or share your feedback.
+Feel free to open an issue or share your feedback at:

+https://www.linkedin.com/in/k-yogesh-sathvik/ or yogeshsai2005@gmail.com

 I'd rather you break it now than let it confidently give someone the wrong answer later.